baahl-nyu/einhops/README.md

 uv venv --python 3.11
 source .venv/bin/activate
 ```
 You should now see `(einhops)` at the beginning of your shell prompt.
 Next, we will make sure to install the correct [Desilo FHE library](https://fhe.desilo.dev/latest/install/) version based on your system setup.
-See more details [here](https://fhe.desilo.dev/latest/install/).

 ### CPU Installation
 If you wish to install EinHops to run on your CPU, run: